 In year 3 the focus is on the 3, 4 and 8 times tables.
 Any extra practice the children can do on these will help the children to become more fluent in their mathematics.
 The children will be given a list of times tables questions to practice each week, the aim is to move up the rainbow when each colour has been mastered.
 Here is a copy of the times tables colours.
 Rainbow-Tables-sheets

-And some some fun games to help.
+And some some fun games and songs to help.

-P.E will take place on a Wednesday morning.
+P.E will take place on a Wednesday afternoon.
 Please ensure your child has a full P.E. kit in their bag as the children will be changing in school.
 If there are any questions regarding the P.E. kit please do not hesitate to ask.

 What a brilliant day at the World Museum.
 We explored the history and everyday life of Ancient Egypt.
 We learnt about the importance of the River Nile, the process of mummification and even seen some real mummies and their sarcophagus’.
 After lunch, we were archaeologists, putting on our white gloves to ensure that we didn’t damage the artefacts.
 We used our knowledge of Ancient Egypt to solve problems and discovered what the artefacts revealed about the lives of the Ancient Egyptians.

 What a fantastic end to our Africa topic, the children made an excellent effort with all their African climate projects, showcasing their Geography skills and artistic creativity.
 I was so impressed with everyone who contributed.
 Congratulations and well done.